-The general ledger is the summary of financial transactions and the basis for preparing trial balances and financial reports.
-The ledger should be organized according to the Chart of Accounts.
-The general ledger should contain the following accounts.
+The general ledger summarizes the financial transactions of all accounts and is used to prepare trial balances and financial reports.
+Districts should organize the ledger according to §III, Chart of Accounts.
+The general ledger should contain the following accounts:

-- Assets, Liabilities and Fund Equity/Other Credits Asset and liability accounts should be established to record assets or liabilities.
-The balances in these accounts fluctuate during the year with increases and decreases in individual assets and liabilities, but the accounts are not closed at the end of each fiscal year.
-The fund equity/other credits accounts are used to account for the difference between assets and liabilities. - 2.
-Revenues, Other Financing Sources, Expenditures (Expenses), and Other Financing Uses These accounts are opened at the beginning of each fiscal year and are used to record the activity of a given fund for the year.
-These accounts are closed to fund equity/other credits accounts at the end of each fiscal year.
+1. Assets and Deferred Outflows of Resources, Liabilities and Deferred Inflows of Resources, and Fund Balance/Fund Net Position-These accounts should be established to record assets, liabilities, and the difference between them.
+The balances in these accounts fluctuate during the year with increases and decreases in individual assets and liabilities,

+- but the accounts are not closed at the end of each fiscal year.
+The fund balance/net position accounts are used to account for the difference between assets and liabilities. - 2.
+Revenues, Other Financing Sources, Expenditures (Expenses), and Other Financing Uses-These accounts are opened at the beginning of each fiscal year and are used to record the activity of a given fund for the year.
+These accounts are closed to fund balance/fund net position accounts at the end of each fiscal year.